 Aid for study abroad programs

 You may be eligible to receive federal financial aid funds for a study abroad program.
+Your enrollment in a study abroad program in courses that are approved for credit at WSU, may be considered for financial aid eligibility.
 File your FAFSA and follow-up to have your aid in order before you leave.

 If you are approved for aid to attend non-WSU programs, you will be eligible to receive Federal Direct Loans and Federal Pell Grants only.
 You will not be eligible to receive WSU scholarship or WSU grant funding.
 If you are not attending at least half time, you may consider an alternative private loan through your lender or credit union.